 SECTION 2.
 No Officer or Director, with the sole exception of the Financial Secretary, shall hold the same office for more than two successive years.

 SECTION 4.
 The Nominating Committee shall select one candidate for each elected position who shall be required to sign an acceptance of nomination, and shall thereafter submit a list of candidates to the Society at the regular meeting in September.
 At the regular meeting in October, the Nominating Committee shall accept for nomination such additional lists of candidates for the respective offices as may be submitted by the petitions of ten or more members, provided however that the signed acceptance of each candidate is attached to each such petition.
 The adjournment of the meeting shall close the nominations in the absence of a motion for that purpose.
-Immediately thereafter the Nominating Committee shall submit a list containing all of the names of the candidates to the Director of Publications who shall cause the publishing of such list to all members in good standing at least ten days prior to the date of the November election meeting.
+Immediately thereafter the Nominating Committee shall submit a list containing all the names of the candidates to the Editor who shall cause the publishing of such list to all members in good standing at least ten days prior to the date of the November election meeting.

 SECTION 5.
-The President shall appoint five Judges of Election, if necessary, who shall prepare a ballot, have charge of the polls of election, canvass the votes and certify the results to the Secretary.
+The President shall appoint three Judges of Election, if necessary, who shall prepare a ballot, have charge of the polls of election, canvass the votes and certify the results to the Secretary.

 SECTION 6.
 Only members in good standing shall be eligible to be elected, to sign petitions, or to vote.